MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/operations-manager-managed-instance-common-questions.md

 **How can we determine if an agent (monitored resource) or gateway has a line of sight to the management servers?**

-On the agent/gateway server to be onboarded, check if has the outbound connectivity to management servers load balancers endpoint.
+On the agent/gateway server to be onboarded, check if it has the outbound connectivity to management servers load balancers endpoint.

 For example: `Test-NetConnection wlnxMWH160LB.scommi.com -Port 5723`